Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Related Works

 \section{Related Works}

 The application of deep generative models, including GANs, VAEs, and diffusion models, has significantly advanced the field of probabilistic time-series forecasting.
 GAN-based approaches, with TimeGAN \cite{yoon2019time} being a representative example, employ an adversarial training process to learn temporal dynamics and generate realistic time-series samples.
 Models applied in the financial domain (e.g., FIN-GAN \cite{takahashi2019modeling} and QuantGAN \cite{wiese2020quant}) focus on generating univariate financial data to reproduce stylized facts.
 For multivariate conditional generation, Fin-GAN \cite{vuletic2024fin} introduces an economics-driven loss function for forecasting, and SigCWGAN \cite{liao2024sig} integrates Wasserstein GANs with path signature transforms.
+More recently, MarketGAN \cite{huh2026marketgans} proposes a factor-model-based generative framework that incorporates an explicit asset-pricing structure to preserve high-dimensional cross-sectional dependencies, primarily focusing on data augmentation under scarcity.
+However, GAN-based models often suffer from training instability and mode collapse, which limits their ability to fully capture the heavy-tailed distributions characteristic of asset returns.
+Furthermore, they typically lack an explicit likelihood formulation, making it difficult to quantify forecast uncertainty accurately.

 On the other hand, VAE-based models are developed to learn probabilistic latent representations of sequential data.
 An example application in finance is FactorVAE \cite{duan2022factorvae}, which integrates a VAE with a dynamic factor model to learn latent factors for predicting stock returns.
+While VAEs offer explicit density estimation, they often struggle to generate realistic, fine-grained samples compared to diffusion models due to the restrictive assumptions on the approximate posterior.